Local Government in the NT – Howard & Brough’s plan for privatisation by stealth?

 Local Government in the NT has been in a mess for decades and Howard and Brough’s intervention is about to make it a lot worse.
 The six "municipal" councils of Darwin, Palmerston, Litchfield, Alice Springs, Tennant Creek and Katherine are the subject of separate parts of the Local Government Act to the 57 or so other small remote Councils.
 These small Councils are mostly on Aboriginal land and vary from well-run and effective local administrators to grossly dysfunctional centres of corruption, nepotism and benign neglect and it is they that are in the sites of Howard and Brough’s intervention.

 Clare Martin’s Labor administration inherited the legacy of poorly-run local government from the 26 year reign of the Country Liberal Party.
 To her credit she has decided to bite the bullet and implement long-overdue reform of the sector.
-Whether Martin’s
+Whether Martin’s reform proposals are appropriate or not will be left for another day.

 What is of greatest concern at the moment is the cumulative effect of a number of recent decisions by the Howard and Martin governments that have and will negatively affect the administrations of local government in the NT.
 Of particular concern are a raft of recent decisions relating to the Howard & Brough intervention in the NT.